 Besides the compassionate care she received from the nursing staff, Victoria

-remembers the trust she had in Dr. Seth Criner, an orthopedic surgeon
+remembers the trust she had in Seth Criner, MD an orthopedic surgeon specializing

-Victoria’s injuries were extensive and required three different
+injuries were extensive and required three different surgeries to fix

-surgeries to fix a dizzying number of injuries including broken ribs,
+a dizzying number of injuries including broken ribs, ankle, pelvis, and

 "My family is the reason I got through it," Victoria declared.

-up in the ambulance and wondering what my family will do without me.
-I
+in the ambulance and wondering what my family will do without me.
+I knew

-knew I had to get better.
-Dr. Criner is always upbeat and told me I could
+I had to get better.
+Dr. Criner is always upbeat and told me I could get

 somewhere else, things would have ended different."

-be motivated to get up and do it and look at things like this is your
+motivated to get up and do it and look at things like this as your second

-second chance.
+chance.
 Everybody is here for a reason and my family is my future.
+I’ll

-I’ll always remember how they took care of me in hard times, and
+always remember how they took care of me in hard times, and I’m